Create an eye-tracking experiment

 Let’s build the complete experiment step by step.

-Import Libraries and Define Functions
+Import Libraries and load the Stimuli

 import os